 Paragraph breaks are used to divide the text into readable units.
 This division requires that writers think in terms of main .and supporting ideas, and it improves readability by breaking the monotony of long, unbroken blocks of words.

 4. Use Short, Simple Words

 Use short and simple words, the reader will easily understand.
 Long words are, not necessary.
-Short, simple wording is more effective to attain communication objective.
+Short, simple wording is more effective to attain communication objectives.

 5. Avoid Jargon

-Jargon is pompous, trite and abstract language.
+Jargon is a pompous, trite, and abstract language.
 Jargon should be avoided to make life simple.

 When we write we should use personal pronouns rather than using any indirect and indefinite expressions.

 Some of these words and expressions include (but are not limited to) the following:

 Use action words, fast-paced words that carry your message along at a quick pace.